plasticmacaroni/bg3-missables/checklist.md

 - Kill some piggies and optionally get [some masks](https://bg3.wiki/wiki/Devilfoil_Mask)
 - Don't take the elevator up until you've done the creche and other Act 1.5 content
 # BEFORE CONTINUING TO ACT 1.5
-- Clear anything remaining in your quest log for the area (some items will be unresolved, but do whatever's on your map)
+- Clear anything remaining in your quest log for the area (some items will be unresolved, but do whatever's on your map) before going to Act 1.5
 # Act 1.5 Road
 - Undead attackers on the road
   - Use speak with dead on corpses surrounding them